Mahdi015/covid19dash/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console

+## Deployment
+I use Firebase to deploy this project
+-Firebase Hosting is production-grade web content hosting for developers.
+With a single command, you can quickly deploy web apps and serve both static and dynamic content to a global CDN (content delivery network).

 ![Made With ](https://img.shields.io/badge/Made%20With-React-blue)

 ![Made With ](https://img.shields.io/badge/Made%20With-MaterialUi-blue)